ngzhili/Turtlebot3-Path-Planning/README.md

 # Turtlebot3-Path-Planning

-C++ implementation of Breath-First_Search (BFS) algorithm and PID Control to navigate a TurtleBot3 through a Maze in ROS.
+C++ implementation of Breath-First-Search (BFS) algorithm and PID Control to navigate a TurtleBot3 through a Maze in ROS.

 **Maze Objective (Goal highlighted in Green)**